ClickHouse/ClickHouse/docs/en/engines/database-engines/materialize-mysql.md

  **Notes**

  - Rows with `_sign=-1` are not deleted physically from the tables.
- - Cascade UPDATE/DELETE queries are not supported by MaterializeMySQL engine.
+ - Cascade `UPDATE/DELETE` queries are not supported by the `MaterializeMySQL` engine.
  - Replication can be easily broken.
  - Manual operations on database and tables are forbidden.